The Shops at Ithaca Mall

 The Shops at Ithaca Mall, formerly known as the Pyramid Mall Ithaca, is a shopping center located in Lansing, New York, just north of the city of Ithaca.
 The mall is situated in the junction between NYS Route 13 and North Triphammer Road.
 With a range of national chain stores and a food court, The Shops at Ithaca Mall caters to the Tompkins County and Cortland County region.
-The mall's current anchor stores are Target, Regal Cinemas, Best Buy, Dick's Sporting Goods, and Michaels.
-There are 3 vacant anchors that were last left by Sears, Bon-Ton, and DSW.
+The mall's current anchor stores are Target, Regal Cinemas, 2 Cayuga Health centers, Michaels, and Best Buy.